-Overall these and the biotic statistics indicate that currently there is a lack of distinct correlation by community groupings, by site, or by basin to any one abiotic factor that would allow easilydistinguishable community assemblage linkages to known variables.
+Overall these and the biotic statistics indicate that currently there is a lack of distinct correlation by community groupings, by site, or by basin to any one abiotic factor that would allow easily-distinguishable community assemblage linkages to known variables.
 However, this is a first effort, and improvements can be made to the methodology.
 Given there were distinct differences in this study's outcomes, further investigation of these relationships, using increased sampling sites and sampled plots/trees within those sites, is warranted.
-Suggestions for further refinement are given in the Comparison of Methodologies section below.

-Appendix G. Texas Water Development Board Draft Report Comments and Team Responses
+Appendix E. Texas Water Development Board Draft Report Comments and Team Responses